- Chart

 History and Background

-Science Applications International Corporation (SAIC) was founded in 1969 by J. Robert Beyster.
-It initially focused on applying scientific knowledge to solve engineering problems for the government.
-Over time, it grew through acquisitions and organic expansion, spinning off its commercial IT business in 2013 to form Leidos.
+Science Applications International Corporation (SAIC) was founded in 1969 by Dr. J. Robert Beyster.
+It initially focused on providing scientific and engineering services to government agencies.
+Over the decades, SAIC has undergone significant transformations, including a significant divestiture of its commercial IT business in 2013 to form Leidos.
+SAIC then refocused on its core government IT and engineering services.

 Core Business Areas